Chess annotation symbols

 When annotating chess games, commentators frequently use widely recognized annotation symbols.
 Question marks and exclamation points that denote a move as bad or good are ubiquitous in chess literature.
 Some publications intended for an international audience, such as the Chess Informant, have a wide range of additional symbols that transcend language barriers.

 The common symbols for evaluating the merits of a move are "??", "?", "?!", "!?", "!", and "!!".
 The chosen symbol is appended to the text describing the move (e.g. Re7? or Kh1!?); see Algebraic chess notation.

-Use of these annotation symbols is subjective, as different annotators use the same symbols differently.
+Use of these annotation symbols is subjective, as different annotators use the same symbols differently or for a different reason.

 Evaluation symbols

 Moves

-Move evaluation symbols, by increasing effectiveness of the move:
+Move evaluation symbols, by decreasing severity or increasing effectiveness of the move: